sinaxin/Onkyo-Pi/README.md

 ## Library
 * blocking - send() method blocks other program execution until whole command is sent.
 It takes up to 61 ms.

-## RI codes
-At mentioned sites are also listed codes for Onkyo devices.
-Unfortunnately none of the codes is not valid for my receiver TX-8020.
-To determine the valid codes I wrote a simple loop for Arduino (more below) that goes through the whole 12bit code range (0x0-0xFFF).
-Results are listed below commands.

 ### RI codes - receiver
 Codes are valid for TX-8020 receiver.
 With a high probability it will work with other Onkyo receivers.